lupnis/openJackal/README.md

 under construction yet

-ntdll!RtlIsZeroMemory will be triggered when number of runners & slices is over some certain values, for i/o operations are inside a qthread.
+~~ntdll!RtlIsZeroMemory will be triggered when number of runners & slices is over some certain values, for i/o operations are inside a qthread.~~

+👆it's just a weird windows problem xox